 - Finely slice the garlic cloves.

-- Remove the outer leaves from the lettuce and then cut in half length ways.
+- Remove the outer leaves from the lettuce, trim the base then slice each lettuce in half lengthways.

-- Around 6-7 minutes before the chicken is ready heat another frying pan over a medium heat and when hot add the bacon and cook for 2-3 minutes.
+- Heat a 30cm or 12" frying pan or skillet (non stick) over a medium high heat and when hot add the bacon and cook for 2-3 minutes.

-- When the bacon is crispy, turn the heat up a little add the garlic and sear the baby gem lettuce on the cut side for 2 minutes.
+- When the bacon is starting to crisp crispy, turn the heat up to high and add the butter, garlic and stir.

 Nutrition Information: